lucio-cornejo/my-portfolio/content/blog/xaringan-series/03-xaringan/index.md

   in VS Code is installing [Pandoc](https://pandoc.org/installing.html). \
   However, that installation is required whenever R Markdown uses Pandoc, obviously, which Xaringan does not.
 So perhaps it's unnecessary to install Pandoc if you only wish to knit Xaringan documents, in which case simply run `xaringan::inf_mr()` in your VS Code terminal with **R** in order to activate the live updates of your Xaringan slides and knitting upon saving the Rmd file. \
-  The RStudio snippets I mentioned can be overcome with VS Code snippets, I believe that due to the fact that a window with your snippets pops up when you are writing one, so you can select the desired snippet with the keyboard whenever the _bug_ which made them fail in RStudio occurs.
+  The RStudio snippets' issue I mentioned can be overcome with VS Code snippets, I believe that due to the fact that a window with your snippets pops up when you are writing one, so you can select the desired snippet with the keyboard whenever the _bug_ which made them fail in RStudio occurs.
 Such window does not show up in RStudio when working with R Markdown files, although it does for other type of files, so I guess the small _bug_ could be fixed via adding to RStudio's R Markdown files such pop up window with snippets suggestions.
+If such window is not displayed for you in VS Code, try again after installing the **Tabnine AI Autocomplete** VS Code extension.

-- **Step six**<br>
+- **Step six** \
-  An alternative to `xaringan::inf_mr()` is using the VS Code extesion **Live Server** for the xaringan's html output file, and with the help of some VS Code snippets, write directly into the HTML file and appropriately 'copy,paste,knit' such modifications into the Rmd file of the Xaringan presentation being edited live.<br>
+  An alternative to `xaringan::inf_mr()` is using the VS Code extesion **Live Server** for the xaringan's html output file, and with the help of some VS Code snippets, write directly into the HTML file and appropriately 'copy, paste, knit' such modifications into the Rmd file of the Xaringan presentation being edited live. \
   It seems like a tedious process, but I find it just fine and worth the result (faster and more reliable live updating of the xaringan presentation).
+I may write in the future how to set it up.